-Plagiarism means presenting, as one's own, the words, creative work or opinions of someone else.
+A frequent violation of academic integrity is plagiarism.
+This can stem from purposeful choices, but it often stems from misunderstanding what it is, and how to ethically cite sources in all creative and/or research work.
+Plagiarism means presenting, as one's own, the words, creative work, or opinions of someone else.
 It is imperative to correctly cite and correctly quote the works of others when writing papers.
 Students who are caught plagiarizing will receive a "O: for the class per the instructor's syllabus.
 If a student is accused of plagiarism the first time an academic dishonesty report will be sent from the instructor to the director of the program, the chair of the department, the dean of research for the college, and the Graduate School.
 The student will have a meeting with some of these individuals to go over what happened and make sure it doesn't happen again.
-The could be that the student was unaware of citation protocol or it was accidental.
+It could be that the student was unaware of citation protocol, or it was accidental.
 If there are no further incidents of plagiarism when the student graduates, the report will be deleted from the student records.
-If the student is found committing plagiarism again they will be dismissed from the university.
-If the student feels the accusation of academic dishonesty is unfair, they can contest the filing through a process with the university ombudsperson.
+If the student is found committing plagiarism again, they will be dismissed from the university.